jrtom/jung/README.md

 ### Contributions

 JUNG is currently administered primarily by @jrtom, one of the original co-creators of the JUNG project.
-However, this is not precisely his day job.  :)

 Bug fixes (with tests) are appreciated and will generally be acted upon pretty quickly if the fix is a clear win.

-If you'd like to add a feature, or suggest a way that things could be done better, more cleanly, or more efficiently, we really appreciate it, we encourage you to open an issue, and you're welcome to create a branch to show off a proof of concept.
+If you'd like to add a feature, or suggest a way that things could be done better, more cleanly, or more efficiently, we really appreciate it, we encourage you to [open an issue](https://github.com/jrtom/jung/issues/new), and you're welcome to make a pull request to show off a proof of concept.

 However, at the moment we're largely focused on some big architectural changes that are going to touch essentially everything in JUNG.
-Once those changes land, we'll have more time and energy available to consider other changes, and this policy itself will change.
+Once those changes land, we'll have more time and energy available to consider other changes.